dsitoufr/-cd-ci-kaniko-google-repository-k8s/README.md

-# How to build a continous depmpyment on jenkins with kubernetes
+# How to deploy an app on google  container registry with KANIKO